 John Conway's game of Life is a type of cellular automata that demonstrates how simple rules can lead to complex patterns or behaviors.
-Wikipedia has an excellent introduction to the topic, and Project 7.2 in our textbook describes the game as well.

 In Life, the "world" is simulated on a large, two-dimensional grid, with each cell in the grid either empty or occupied by an "organism."
 In the course of a turn, the contents of each cell are determined by looking at the eight cells surrounding it.
 In the basic game, an organism in one cell will be born, or live, or die, according to the following rules: